Fehiroh/Scaled_unemployment_county_map/README.md

 # Scaled Unemployment County Map
-This Repository contains the scripts and files used to create a scaled map of county unemployment rates in the US. <br><\br>
+This Repository contains the scripts and files used to create a scaled map of county unemployment rates in the US. <br>
-Note: This is currently a preliminary version of the readme, and is largely pasted verbatim from the actual code.
+Note: This is currently a preliminary version of the readme, and is largely pasted verbatim from the actual code. <br>
 A cleaned-up version will be out by 2020-08-06.

 ![Final Result](https://github.com/Fehiroh/Scaled_unemployment_county_map/blob/Fehiroh-patch-1/images/unemployment_map9.png)